-Growing up, every day, my parents used to require that each of the kids read a book for 30 minutes per day.
-We called this, “Reading Time.”
-I hated it.
-There were so many different things that I wanted to do; I wanted to play, to run outside, anything except do something so boring as reading.
-It took me until just a few months ago to realize the utter importance of reading.
-I finally understood that reading opens up entire new worlds to me.
-In fact, it has almost gotten to the point where I would rather read than play.
-Point: Mom and Dad.
+I wanted to do many different things; I wanted to play, run outside, anything except doing something as dull as reading.
+It took me until just a few months ago to realize the importance of reading.
+I finally understood that reading opens up entirely new worlds for me.
+I'm at the point where I choose to spend my time reading.

 For the past several months, I have been devouring business books.
 I have been trying to learn about customer service, productivity, personal selling, and any other topic that I thought relevant.
-I started subscribing to blogs (which got me going on this one), listening to podcasts and finding out who is out there doing things right.
+I started subscribing to blogs (which got me going on this one), listening to podcasts, and finding out who is out there doing things right.
 I have learned a lot and have enjoyed the experience.
 Then, however, I started seeing other books that I wanted to read.
 While on the Knights of Columbus website Fathers for Good, I saw that they had a reading list of great books for dads and Catholic men.
 I checked out their marriage page and started reading those books.

 After getting halfway through the first marriage book, it hit me: being married is like having the ultimate customer service job.
 In his book "If Only He Knew," Dr. Gary Smalley emphasized the point that if husbands did whatever they could to make their wives happy, those acts would inspire their wives to reciprocate.
 However, that's not to say that husbands should serve well for their ends.
 The point that he was trying to make is that wives respond in kind to acts of love.
 So, I realized that my "job" is to give my wife the best customer service of her life!